sanskrit/learnsanskrit.org/content/guide/core/compounds.md

 {title Compounds}

+This is our last core lesson.
+Here, we will learn about {em compounds}, one of Sanskrit's most notable features.

 {dfn Compounds} are words that we make by combining multiple words.
-Usually, we combine two words at a time.
-In English, we have compounds like:

-{ul
-{li "Indochina" (India and China)}
-{li "wallpaper" (paper for a wall)}
-{li "graybeard" (someone whose beard is gray)}
-{li "songwriter" (writer of songs)}
+Compounds are short and simple, and they save time for both the speaker and the listener:

+{ex

+gajAnAM vanam > gajavanam
+the forest of elephants

 }

-Compounds are short and simple, and they save time for both the speaker and the listener.
-This is part of the reason they are so common in Sanskrit.
+Sanskrit uses compounds extensively.
+In some styles of Sanskrit, almost every sentence will have a compound.
+And these compounds can also be quite long and intricate.

-In this lesson, which is our last core lesson, we will learn about two basic types of Sanskrit compounds.
+In this lesson, we will learn about two basic types of compounds.

 {h {s dvandva}}

 In our first type of compound, we have two words that are in a list together.
-Here are some English examples:
+Here are some English examples of this type:

 {ul
     {li Indochina (India and China)}